-Payments made in person may be in the form of cash, check, money order, MasterCard, Visa, Discover Card, or American Express.
-In addition, credit card payments are accepted by telephone during business hours.
+Payments made in person may be in the form of cash, check, money order, MasterCard, Visa, Discover Card, American Express or debit cards.
+In addition, credit card/debit card payments are accepted by telephone during business hours.

 Fees for tuition, room and board become the responsibility of the students in accordance with the refund policy below.
 Failure to make payments of any indebtedness to the University when due, including but not limited to tuition, housing or rental charges, student loans, special fees, library or parking fines, is considered sufficient cause, until the debt is settled with the appropriate office to (1) bar the student from classes, (2) withhold diploma or transcript, and (3) suspend the student.
 This policy will be equally enforced against debts discharged through bankruptcy, as far as the law allows.